theobald-software/theobald-software.github.io/content/_en/board-connector/odp.md

 lang: en_GB
 progressstate: 5
 ---
-The following section describes the functions of the ODP component of BOARD Connector.<br>
+The following section describes the functions of the ODP component of Board Connector.<br>
 {% include _content/en/odp/odp-introduction.md %}

 {: .box-tip }
-**Tip:** To get information on the basics of BOARD Connector, refer to [Getting Started with BOARD Connector](./getting-started). <br>
+**Tip:** To get information on the basics of Board Connector, refer to [Getting Started with Board Connector](./getting-started). <br>

 ### How to use the ODP component
 {% include _content/en/board-specific/define-extraction.md %}